-Since then I've dedicated myself to practicing this craft daily and learning from a wide variety of sources.
-I've been tutored in the art wooden bowl turning, spoon carving, and tool forging from well-known and renowned craftspeople.
+I've been taught the art of wooden bowl turning, spoon carving, tool forging and hand tool woodworking from renowned craftspeople.
 I'm heavily influenced by them, and connect with many of them on a daily basis, inspiring me to take my skills to the next level.

 I feel a strong connection to the hand-crafted & slow living culture movements, and strive to create meaningful objects, that hopefully, can help curb just a bit of our "throw-away consumer culture" mindset.